 Criteria for Sexual Addiction

-There is a tremendous amount of bad information circulating about the area of sexual addition.
+There is a tremendous amount of bad information circulating about the area of sexual addiction.
 It is essential to understand the criteria for sexual addiction so that there is no misunderstanding or confusion about this subject.

 1) There is a repetitive pattern of unhealthy thoughts, feelings, choices and/or behaviors that influence and encourage the use and practice of inappropriate sexual desires, fantasies or behaviors.